moontowncitizen/constitutional_courier/README.md

 ## To-Do List

 1. Bug Fixes
-2. Fonts probably Go Mono nerd fonts.
+2. Sound effects
-3. Packaging
+3. Animations
-4. Ports (MacOS and Windows and maybe just maybe an android port)
-5. Sound Effects? (revolutionary war sounds ding of liberty bell, tin whistle, yankee doodle etc.){an option only}
-6. Maybe a fork of this for each state's constitution all offline.

 ## License

-This project is licensed under the GPL v2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Built using GTK 4.0 and libadwaita
+- iced library for rust
 - Inspired by the need for accessible constitutional texts
-- Thanks to the GTK team for their excellent documentation
+- Thanks to JesseKPhillips for their constitution texts on github https://github.com/JesseKPhillips/USA-Constitution
-- Thanks to python3 for being amazing for beginners
+- Thanks to m-casanova for the font https://github.com/JesseKPhillips/USA-Constitution
+- Thanks

 ## Contact